-The phrase ‘The Process is the Product‘ as used by industry insiders, therefore seeks to capture this nuance of biopharamceutical production, wherein even minute changes to the production process will be manifested in the final biopharmaceutical product.
+The phrase ‘The Product is the Process‘ as used by industry insiders, therefore seeks to capture this nuance of biopharmaceutical production, wherein even minute changes to the production process will be manifested in the final biopharmaceutical product.
 Furthermore, because the structural complexity of biopharmaceuticals makes their full characterization so elusive, the simplest means of ensuring consistency from ‘batch-to-batch’, is to instead, fully characterize the production process from beginning to end, then uncompromisingly execute those steps without variation.
 In biopharmaceutical manufacturing therefore, ‘the process becomes as much a product, to be patented and protected as the resulting drugs themselves‘.

 In biopharmaceutical manufacturing therefore, the process becomes as much a product, to be patented and protected as the resulting drugs themselves.

 In Biopharmaceutical Manufacturing 1 & Biopharmaceutical Manufacturing 2, we discussed in some detail, the highly complex and variability-prone nature of biopharmaceutical production.
 This reality obtains primarily because biopharmaceuticals by definition, are produced within living cells and being dynamic systems, cells adjust continuously to their environment.
 Given the previously stated points, this implies that if conditions change during production, so too will process outputs inclusive of the biopharmaceutical product itself, so once more ‘The Product is the Process‘.
 It is therefore a significant challenge for any manufacturer to ensure ‘batch-to-batch‘ consistency even with a well-defined process and detailed records.
 Actually achieving this, requires strict oversight, stringent process controls and prolific record-keeping at every step.

 The Biopharmaceutical Production Process – Unique to Each Product